T.L. Hanna High School

 Random Acts of Kindness Club

-Sponsored by Charlene Hudson, English Teacher, LaJuana Jones, Special Ed Teacher, and Camille Richardson, Math Teacher
+Sponsored by Charlene Hudson, English Teacher and LaJuana Jones, special educ. teacher.

 The Random Acts of Kindness Club is for students who are dedicated to working together to promote kindness at T.L.
 Hanna High School.
 The club is open to all students who are interested in creating a positive school climate through small gestures of gratitude, support, and love.